michalkmet/xp-orange-find-missing-term-in-arithmetic-progression/BACKLOG.md

 UAT4.1 When I pass [-4, -3, -1] then I should see -2
 UAT4.2 When I pass [-8, -4, -2] then I should see -6
 UAT4.3 When I pass [-13, -10 , -7, -1] then I should see -4

+User Story 5: List with negative numbers and positive numbers As a user, I want to see correct result for list with negative and positive numbers

+UAT5.1 When I pass [-1, 0, 2] then I should see 1
+UAT5.2 When I pass [-2, 0, 4] then I should see 2